MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 - Stopping the task might leave some results incomplete or unwanted, and it might require follow-up actions.
 Follow up actions depend on where in the process the task was stopped.

   For example, suppose you stopped a task after a sales quote was created.
 Although the process stopped, the sales quote is still stored in the system as open.
 You might have to manually edit the state it depending on your company policy.
 - Stopped tasks aren't deleted right away.
-You can still explore a stopped task's timeline until it's deleted, which is typically done by an administrator.
+You can still explore a stopped task's timeline until it's deleted, typically by an administrator.

 ## View timeline and details of steps